GameAnalytics/hyper/README.md

 ## Backends

-Effort has been spent on implementing different backends in the pursuit of finding the right trade-off.
+Effort has been spent on implementing different backends in the pursuit of finding the right performance trade-off.
+The estimate will always be the same, regardless of backend.
 A simple performance comparison can be seen by running `make perf_report`.
 Fill rate refers to how many registers has a value other than 0.